The S&P/ASX 200 Accumulation Index fell 7.8% in August, lead by the banking and energy sectors.

-For a full summary of how we fared domestically and internationally in February you can read the Lonsec Market Commentary here:
+For a summary of the domestic and international economic news for August you can read the full Lonsec Market Commentary here:

-For further details and figures you can read the in depth Lonsec Market Commentary for January 2015 here:
+For a summary of the domestic and international economic news for July you can read the full Lonsec Market Commentary here:

 As the financial year came to an end the S&P/ASX 200 Accumulation Index lost 5.30% in June amid earnings downgrades.
 There was fairly heavy selling in Europe at the end of June amidst the still continuing Greek Debt Crisis, equity markets across Asia fell as well over the month.